-If you torture the evidence long enough, it will confess to almost anything – but remote working statistics in 2020 suggest that it’s here to stay.
+If you torture the evidence long enough, it will confess to almost anything – but remote work statistics in 2020 suggest that it’s here to stay.

 Call it what you like – remote work, work-from-home, teleworking, telecommuting (definition: working from home at least some of the time) – it’s not going away anytime soon.

-Keep reading for some of the most interesting remote working statistics of 2020:
+Keep reading for some of the most interesting remote work statistics of 2020:

 1. Remote Work Boasts 140% Growth in 15 Years